ChristineMitchell/PYTHON_HW/README.md

 We can certainly refactor our script and apply it to future elections to better understand voter turn-out.
 For example, we could incorporate additional data and parse it out by age, income, gender, or campaign issues by assigning any one of these elements a variable and establish a counter for that variable to loop through to tabulate the totals for that variable.

-For example of Campaign Issues:
+For example of campaign issues:
  * Environment
    * environment = ""
    * environment_count = 0